 The various accreditations we hold evidence our commitment to high ethical standards and business excellence.
 In addition, we are proactive in seeking opportunities to support charitable causes and organisations through corporate donations but also, and most importantly, through the participation of our staff - who are involved in activities including volunteering, event participation, fund raising, environmental impact and sustainability - all with a collective and individual focus on health and well being.

-We balance the desire for business success with the needs of the wider communities in which we are active and upon which we have an impact.
 We care about our staff, their health and welfare and want to have a positive impact on their lives and help them to be great citizens in our communities.
 In turn, this creates loyalty and commitment and helps to blend our corporate and personal values.

 Very often, our suppliers and clients engage with us because of our values.
 The combination of our engaged staff, clients and suppliers makes for a powerful force for Doing Good together.

 In the seven years to March 2021 we have donated over £147,000 to good causes.

 As good citizens our staff do good things for a range of different causes.
 This may be as school governors, sports coaches for children, public service roles, charity trustees and volunteers to name but a few.

 In addition, we support corporate causes through our combined resources.
 We currently have two preferred causes: The Soma Leo Foundation and Community Foundations.

 The Soma Leo Foundation was established in 2015 to provide education and support to disadvantaged communities in east Africa.
 We currently do this through our own school, The Soma Leo Academy, in Nyiera, Kenya and by supporting other schools in nearby Osieko.